Alonso-del-Arte/chess/doc/Variants.md

 ## King of the hill

 Four squares in the center of the board, d4, e4, d5 and e5, are marked as a special area.
-If one side can get their king to one of those squares, they win the game.
+If one side can get his or her king to one of those squares, he or she wins the game.
 Or you can win with a regular checkmate, which might be the only way you can win if you're playing against an evenly matched opponent.

+The king trying to get to the center FINISH WRITING

+1. a3 d5
+2. e4 e5
+3. Bb5+ Nc6
+4. exd5 a6
+5. Be2 Kd7
+6. Nf3 Nf6
+7. O-O a5
+8. d4 Kd6
+9. dxe5+ Kc5
+10. Be3+ Nd4
+11. Qxd4# 1-0

 On a physical board, the special area could be demarcated with yarn, or with a cellophane square cut to size to place over the four squares.
+Or the four squares could be painted in some way.

 ## Pawns only at first

 Normally, we are advised to not move too many pawns in the opening.
 Like maybe only one pawn, preferably.

-But in this variant, you can only move pawns, until any one of the following
+But in this variant, you can only move pawns at first, until any one of the following happens:
-happens:

 * A king is in check, or
 * A pawn is promoted, or